-add new package(package, skip=", description=")

-Insert a new package record into the database.
-Returns True if the row was inserted successfully, or False if a key violation occurred.

-add_new_package_version (package, version, released=None, skip=")

-Insert a new package version record into the database.
-Returns True if the row was inserted successfully, or False if a key violation occurred.
+- add new package (package, skip=", description=") Insert a new package record into the database.
+Returns True if the row was inserted successfully, or False if a key violation occurred. - add_new_package_version (package, version, released=None, skip=") Insert a new package version record into the database.
+Returns True if the row was inserted successfully, or False if a key violation occurred. - delete_build (package, version) Remove all builds for the specified package and version, along with all files records. - delete_package(package)

-add_package_name (package, name, seen)

-Add a new package alias or update the last seen timestamp.

-delete_build (package, version)

-Remove all builds for the specified package and version, along with all files records.

-delete_package (package)